enkidevs/curriculum/python/python-playground-questions/fibonacci-sequence/fibonacci-sequence.md

 [1: Hints]

-For this problem you will need two variables to hold your numbers, a counter variable, and a temporary variable.
+For this problem, you will need two variables to hold your numbers, a counter variable, and a temporary variable.

 The temporary variable goes inside the loop while the counter increases at the end of every loop cycle.